1992–93 Aston Villa F.C. season

-During the 1992–93 English football season, Aston Villa competed in the inaugural season of the Premier League.
+The 1992–93 season Aston Villa's 118th professional season, their 82nd season in top flight and their 6th consecutive season in the top tier.
+It also marked their debut campaign in the newly formed Premier League.

-Aston Villa spent most of the season challenging for the title, and were top of the Premier League with six games left to play, but were eventually overhauled by manager Ron Atkinson's old club Manchester United.
+Aston Villa spent most of the season challenging for the title, and were top of the league with six games left to play, but were eventually overhauled by manager Ron Atkinson's old club Manchester United.

+There were debut appearances for Dean Saunders (112), Ray Houghton (95), Dave Farrell (6), and Frank McAvennie (3).

-Story of the Season
+Story of the season

 August

 Villa began their season against the last champions of the old 2nd Division, Ipswich Town in front of a packed crowd at Portman Road and came away with a point after a late goal by Dalian Atkinson cancelled out Gavin Johnson's first half opener.
-The following Wednesday night, and Villa were back in front of a home crowd at Villa Park to face the reigning Division 1 champions Leeds United and picked up another point with another Atkinson goal.
+The following Wednesday night Villa were back in front of a home crowd at Villa Park to face the reigning Division 1 champions Leeds United and picked up another point with another Atkinson goal.
 Next, Villa faced Ian Branfoot's Southampton and it was three from three for Atkinson, and three draws from three for Villa.
 Another mid-week game, this time at Goodison Park brought Villa's first loss of the season, as a late Mo Johnston strike gave Everton all three points.
 Then on to Bramall Lane and Villa's first win of the season as two goals from Garry Parker and a first clean sheet of the season for Nigel Spink lifted Villa to 15th at the end of the month.

 September

-A Poor performance and a home loss to Chelsea was quickly forgotten after Villa hit three with no reply against Crystal Palace.
+A poor performance and a home loss to Chelsea was quickly forgotten after Villa hit three with no reply against Crystal Palace.
 There were comings and goings, Frank McAcvennie's short stay at the club ended and he departed on a free.
 To replace him, Villa spent a club record £2.3m to sign Liverpool's star striker Dean Saunders.
-Saunders would not be in place in time as Villa faced Leeds for the second time in a month, with the outcome the same, a 1-1 draw.
-He would make his debut at home to old club Liverpool, and couldn't have hoped for a better debut, hitting a brace as Villa ran out 4-2 winners.
+Saunders would not be in place in time as Villa faced Leeds for the second time in a month, with the outcome the same, a 1–1 draw.
+He would make his debut at home to old club Liverpool, and couldn't have hoped for a better debut, hitting a brace as Villa ran out 4–2 winners.
 The Manor Ground next in the Coca-Cola Cup 2nd round, 1st leg against second tier Oxford United.
 Centre-backs Paul McGrath and Shaun Teale grabbed a goal each.
 Joey Beauchamp pulled one back for Oxford to make it a less straight-forward tie at Villa Park a fortnight later.
 Next, Villa were in the north east taking on new boys Middlesbrough at Ayresome Park.
-Saunders made it four in two league games as Villa ran out 3-2 victors.
+Saunders made it four in two league games as Villa ran out 3–2 victors.